Smog, Cloudy Weather Forecast For City - UrduPoint

 Smog, Cloudy Weather Forecast For City

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 6th Jan, 2021 ) :The local Met office has forecast smog, cloudy and very cold weather for city for next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 9th Jan, 2021 ) :The local Met Office has forecast, smog, cloudy and very cold weather for city for next 24 hours.

 The smog, cloudy and very cold weather have also been forecast for rest of the region.